gregwhitaker/netifi-docker-compose/enterprise-broker-cluster-macos/README.md

-# enterprise-broker-cluster
+# enterprise-broker-cluster-macos
 Deploys three clustered instances of the Netifi Enterprise Broker on MacOS.

-Because Docker networking works differently on Docker for Mac you need to use this configuration when clustering local Netifi Enterprise Broker instances.
+Because Docker networking works differently on Docker for Mac you need to use this configuration when clustering local Netifi Enterprise Broker instances on MacOS.

 ## Configuring the Brokers
 You must add values for the following configuration properties in the [environment configuration](.env) file in order for the Netifi Enterprise Brokers to start: